 - Demonstrates continuous improvement of communication skills.

-- Uses communication styles and methods that demonstrate caring, respect, deep listening, authenticity, and trust (ANA, 2015c, p.
-71).
+- Uses communication styles and methods that demonstrate caring, respect, active listening, authenticity, and trust (ANA, 2021, pp. 94-95).

 Becoming proficient in communicating with others and understanding the barriers to having successful interactions with others is a necessity for all nurses.
 Unless nurses view communication skills as equally important as honing clinical skills, work environment and patient outcomes will decline.

 See Week 4 for more information about the Healthy Work Environment standards.